anismiles/html-learning-adventure/docs/index.md

 #### The 1990s - When Everything Changed

 Back in 1993, a group of students at the University of Illinois created something revolutionary called [Mosaic](https://en.wikipedia.org/wiki/Mosaic_(web_browser)){:target="_blank"}.
 It was the first browser that could actually show pictures!
-Can you imagine using the internet without any images?
+Can you imagine using the internet without any images, Myra?
 Before Mosaic, the web was just black text on gray backgrounds - no photos, no colors, no fun graphics at all.

 Then in 1994, [Netscape Navigator](https://en.wikipedia.org/wiki/Netscape_Navigator){:target="_blank"} burst onto the scene and changed everything.
 It made the web colorful, fast, and actually fun to use!
 Netscape became so popular that by 1995, almost everyone was using it.
 But then the giant Microsoft decided they wanted a piece of the action, so they created [Internet Explorer](https://en.wikipedia.org/wiki/Internet_Explorer){:target="_blank"} and started what people called "the Browser Wars" - companies fighting to make the best browser!